unyt-org/newsletter-archive/2025/May/en.md

 ## [UIX](https://github.com/unyt-org/uix/pulls?q=is:closed%20created:2025-05-01..2025-05-31)
 * Dark/Light theme switching has been fixed
-* Introduced `RawHTML` function support to inject plain HTML code into elements (similar to `dangerouslySetInnerHTML` in React)
+* Introduced `rawHTML` function support to inject plain HTML code into elements (similar to `dangerouslySetInnerHTML` in React)
 * Other smaller bugfixes

 # Upcoming Events